cadadr/configuration/systems/sappho/Setup.markdown

     sed 's/#.*//' new.txt | xargs sudo xbps-install -y

+If the local network has a scanner, `saned` can be configured to find it as follows (replace `<...>` with the proper hostname):

+    echo <scanner server>.local | sudo tee -a /etc/sane.d/net.conf

+Restart `saned` if you run the above command:

+    sudo sv restart saned

 Install packages from Göktuğ’s Void package repo, which is found at
 <https://github.com/cadadr/void-packages>.
 Follow its [read me
 document](https://github.com/cadadr/void-packages/blob/master/Readme.markdown)